 Do Cats Hurt Themselves When They Fall?

-Cats often astonish owners by making death-defying falls and getting up as though nothing happened.
-Obviously, there is always the risk that the cat has injured itself and is hiding pain.
-There are numerous factors that will influence whether a cat will hurt itself when falling:
+Cats often astonish owners by making death-defying falls and getting up as though nothing had ever happened.
+Obviously, there is always the risk that the cat has injured itself and is hiding its pain.
+Numerous factors will influence whether a cat will hurt itself when falling:

 - Overweight cats are likelier to be injured